melezhik/sparrow/README.md

 Once you add a proper entries into SPL file you may list and install a private plugins:

+    $ sparrow index update
     $ sparrow plg show package-generic

+### Custom sparrow repository

+Custom sparrow repository is abstraction for _remote SPL file_.

+To use existed custom repository add this to sparrow configuration file:

+    $ cat ~/sparrow.yaml

+    repo: 192.168.0.1:4441

+This entries defines a custom repository accessible at remote host 192.168.0.1 port 4441

+Once custom repository is set up you search and install custom repository plugins the same way as with private plugins defined at SPL file.

+To run your own sparrow custom reposository use [Sparrow::Nest](https://github.com/melezhik/sparrow-nest) module.

 # Developing sparrow plugins